 The Pied Heron occurs in northern Australia and the East Indies.

-BREEDING RANGE: It breeds in south Sulawesi (White and Bruce 1986) and patchily in Australia (Western Australia, Northern Territory, Queensland).
+Breeding range: It breeds in south Sulawesi (White and Bruce 1986) and patchily in Australia (Western Australia, Northern Territory, Queensland).
 Its breeding range has recently expanded in Australia.
-In 2000-2001 it bred for the first time in the Macquarie Marshes in the Murray-Darling River system, which may herald extension of its breeding range further into inland New South Wales (M. Maddock and R. Kingston pers. com.).
+In 2000-2001 it bred for the first time in the Macquarie Marshes in the Murray-Darling River system, which may herald extension of its breeding range further into inland New South Wales (M. Maddock and R. Kingston pers. comm.).
 It is possible that it breeds in more areas than are now known.

 The Pied Heron is an active feeder, usually in very shallow water or on land at the water edge (Gochfeld 1986, Recher et al. 1983, Morton et al. 1989).
 It Stands and intermittently Walks Slowly in shallow water and channels.
 It uses Crouched posture to wait for prey.
 In Walking or Standing, it frequently assumes an Upright posture, often Peering Over.
 It Stabs at prey with bill angled at about 45 degrees.
 Most prey are taken by Gleaning from vegetation by rapid Pecking.
 It chases prey by Walking Quickly, Running, or Walking Slowly.
 As the opportunity allows, it also feeds by Hovering, Plunging, Dipping, Foot Stirring, Wing Flicking, Foot Stirring, and Probing into mud and grass.